Please scroll down for the catalogue, but please be sure to read the below carefully first!

 First recorded in the mid-19th century, Grenadier is a cooking apple popular for its reliability and heavy crops.
 Its pale green skin and flattened shape conceal tender, sharp-tasting flesh that breaks down quickly when cooked, producing an excellent purée.
 Though not a dessert apple, its simplicity and dependable performance in the kitchen have made it a traditional favourite for pies and jams.
 Partially self-fertile.

 Originating in the Lake District in the late 18th century, Keswick Codlin is one of the earliest-ripening cooking apples.
 Its pale green fruit is soft and juicy, with a brisk acidity that mellows when cooked.
 Particularly valued in the 19th century for home orchards, it makes a light, fluffy purée and remains a fine choice for pies and sauces in early summer.
 Seems to thrive in the north and west.
+Partially self fertile.

 A Victorian cooking apple first recorded in 1862, Lord Derby is known for its large, green fruit that retains shape when cooked.
 Less sharp than Bramley, it produces slices with a mild, balanced flavour, making it excellent for tarts and baked dishes.
 Its hardy, vigorous trees made it a popular choice in northern orchards.
+Partially self-fertile.

-Newton Wonder – Four available on MM116, Four on MM111, Four on MM106
+Newton Wonder – Three available on MM116, Four on MM111, Two on MM106

 Discovered in Derbyshire in the 19th century, Newton Wonder is a large, red-flushed apple with sharp but balanced flavour.
 Though mainly valued as a cooker, it sweetens in storage and can be eaten fresh later in the season.
 It stores well, improving in flavour over time.
 Partially self-fertile, it remains widely grown for its reliability.